 20 Best Nature Walks and Hikes for Kids in Atlanta

 Atlanta is home to many beautiful spots for an easy hike or nature walk with the family.
-Try one of these for your next outdoor adventure with the kids.
-Some parks require parking fees and most nature centers charge admission, but many of these kid-approved treks are free!
-Check out a state park or historic site pass for free at your local branch library.
-And for additional fun family activity ideas, check out our article, 150 Fun Things to Do With Kids in Atlanta.
+Some parks require parking fees and most nature centers charge admission, but many of these kid-approved treks are free.
+For additional ideas for family fun, check out 250 Fun Things to Do in Atlanta with Kids.

 Three miles of hiking trails following the Chattahoochee River with terrain along the path that is perfect for climbing with cave-like overhangs, scenic views of the water and loads of wildlife and wildflowers.
-Sandy Springs.
+8800 Roberts Dr., Sandy Springs.

 Walk 1.5 miles of paved paths underneath a mixed hardwood forest at Fernbank Museum of Natural History.
 This is a great trail for beginning hikers.
 Atlanta.

 This urban forest has three hiking routes, including a one-mile loop trail beneath white oak trees.
 Be sure to grab the nature trail guide at the entrance of the forest and try to clasp hands around one of the giant oaks.
 Sandy Springs.

 Stroll your choice of flat, easy trails in Alpharetta or Forsyth with paved and boardwalk areas.
 Observe wildlife in the wooded and wetland settings.
 Alpharetta and Forsyth.

 Amazing views await at the summit of the crater-filled Arabia Mountain.
 The trail is short, but along the way, plenty of unique land forms and plants entertain.
 Lithonia.

 More than three miles of gravel trails runs beside the Chattahoochee River.
 Check out both woodlands and marshes, and all the animals that inhabit them.
 Marietta.